Genusbiz/docs/developers/defining-an-app-model/security/security-groups-and-user-accounts.md

 ## Change password for a user account

-Note that passwords cannot be changed for user accounts authenticated by MicrosoftB.
-Active Directory.
+Note that passwords cannot be changed for user accounts authenticated by Microsoft Active Directory.

 1. [Open the user account](security-groups-and-user-accounts.md).
 2. In the **User Account Properties** dialog box, click **Set Password**.